-Zhug is a spicy green hot sauce from Yemen made with chili peppers, fresh green herbs and lots of aromatic seasoning.
-Here is the recipe.
-Great as a finishing sauce or a condiment.
+Zhug is a spicy green hot sauce from Yemen that's made with chili peppers, fresh green herbs and lots of aromatic seasoning.
+It's great as a finishing sauce or a condiment.

 Zhug is basically a hot sauce, but it is oil and herb based with lots of chili peppers and hugely flavorful seasonings.
 It originated in Yemen, hence the "Yemenite Green Hot Sauce" subtitle, though it is widely popular in Middle Eastern Cooking.